Choosing an Addiction Treatment Center

 - What kind of counseling do I need access to (ex: group counseling, one-on-one, behavioral, couples, and/or family)?

 - What am I able to spend on treatment?

 - Do I have other disorders I may be coping with by abusing drugs?

 You don’t need to know the answers to all of these questions, but if you consider them, it will help you choose the facility more easily.

 Inpatient Facilities vs. Outpatient Facilities

+When comparing inpatient vs. outpatient facilities, it’s important to consider the pros and cons of each.
 Inpatient centers are normally chosen by those patients with severe addictions and a great need for a controlled environment while they are going through rehab.
 Outpatient facilities, while utilizing many of the same techniques including medically-assisted detox and behavioral therapy, allow patients to leave after a session.
 Inpatient facilities can be more expensive but are often worth it for people who need the extra care.